MainulDip/AndroidDevStudy/Navigation-Fragments.md

 ### Important Topics:
 * FragmentManager / supportFragmentManager: this class responsible for performing actions on app's fragments, such as adding, removing, or replacing them, and adding them to the back stack.

 Every FragmentActivity and subclasses thereof, such as AppCompatActivity, have access to the FragmentManager through the getSupportFragmentManager() method.
-Inside fragment it can be retrived by getParentFragmentManager() or getChildFragmentManager().
+Inside fragment it can be retrieved by getParentFragmentManager() or getChildFragmentManager().

 Docs: https://developer.android.com/guide/fragments/fragmentmanager

 * NavController : Navigating to a destination is done using a NavController, an object that manages app navigation within a NavHost.
 Each NavHost has its own corresponding NavController.
-Can be retrived by findNavController() method.
+Can be retrieved by findNavController() method.
 ```kotlin
 findNavController().navigate(R.id.action_startOrderFragment_to_entreeMenuFragment)
 ```